rijs/fullstack/README.md

 ## Rationale

-The Ripple pattern evolved naturally from developing web apps that were recursively composed of [idempotent components](http://ag.svbtle.com/on-d3-components) (i.e. components as simple transformation functions of data - `html = f(data)`).
+The Ripple pattern evolved naturally from developing web apps as "game-loops" that were recursively composed of [idempotent components](http://ag.svbtle.com/on-d3-components) (i.e. components as simple transformation functions of data - `html = f(data)`).
 Reinvoking the function with new data would always produce the latest representation of that component, so rather than each component setting up it's own plumbing, listening to data change events to receive/dispatch data, the concern of _streaming data to components_ can be effectively abstracted out.
 This makes realtime components the default behaviour, not an afterthought.
 Most alternatives in this area also did not make any attempt to be a lightweight library, embracing standards and native behaviour but went down the road of being a heavyweight framework, inventing concepts and large API surfaces.
 Applying RESTful principles in the client - the concept of organising applications from _resources and their different representations_ - is also a key part of the philosophy, which currently seems relatively unexplored in other JavaScript projects.

 ### Ripple vs Flux